roesnera/JavaIntro4Debrief/README.md

 Polymorphism Exercise
 <ol>
-<li> Create a Person class with attributes String name and int health.
+<li> Create an abstract Person class with attributes String name and int health.
 Create a constructor with parameter name and set <strong>health = 100;</strong>.
 Create getter methods for <strong>name</strong> and <strong>health</strong> and setter method for
   <strong>health</strong>.</li>